Mash-ups

 Can I filter out Mash-ups?

-You may not want to offer this feature to your uses.
-To filter out mash-ups, you can filter out results so that agentIds.length === 1.
+You may not want to offer this feature to your users.
+To filter out mash-ups, you can filter out results so that each pricingOption has exactly one agent (for example, agentIds.length === 1).

 Please note, if you choose to filter out mash-up itineraries this will impact:

-• Filtering & Sorting functionality: score value for criteria will still consider mash-up itineraries
+- Filtering & Sorting functionality: score value for criteria will still consider mash-up itineraries